 Things get more complex when we realize that wood is not square and won’t fit neatly into a specific volume.
 Wood is round and even when stacked spaces are left between them.

 It is, therefore, possible that 128 cubic feet might only contain 90 cubic feet of actual wood…

-Even one cord of wood is often far too much to consider buying for those that use it mainly to create that homely atmosphere.
+Even one cord of wood is often far too much to consider buying for those that use it mainly to create that cozy atmosphere in the home and not to heat the entire house.
 The cord contains more wood than is required, and is expensive.

 The perfect solution for these people both in financial and logistic terms is to buy a face cord of wood.

-How Much Wood is in a Face Cord?
+How Many Pieces of Wood Are in a Face Cord?

 We now know the dimensions of a cord of wood, and that the amount of wood that it contains varies according to the shape of the wood and how it is stacked.

 A face cord is a fraction of a cord.
 Three fractions or face cords are available:

 - 12″ lengths create a 1/4 cord = a volume of 32 cubic feet